 Then ask yourself this question: Is your organization set up to build group cohesion or foster faction?

-If it is starting to feel like you are trapped at Robber’s Cave and the Eagles just stole your flag, it might be time to step back as ask yourself, “What would Sherif do to bring us back together?”
+If it is starting to feel like you are trapped at Robber’s Cave and the Eagles just stole your flag, it might be time to step back as ask yourself, “What would Sherif and his researchers do to bring us back together?”